punkave/jquery-projector/README.md

 Note that this assumes you are using CSS to force a consistent width for all of the images and allowing the height to scale in order to maintain the aspect ratio, with the optional use of `max-height` as well.

+You can set a responsive listener on your slideshow so that as you resize your browser window, the slideshow's height is adjusted as the aspect ratio of your image adjusts.
+To use this option, set the option `responsizeHeight` on your projector instance.

 You can disable this autosizing behavior by setting the `noHeight` option to `true`, or by setting the `data-no-height` attribute on the outer element of your slideshow (no value is needed).

 ## Changelog
+0.3.1: Projector now takes two additional options: `responsiveHeight` sets a listener on the window resize event and `pauseOnClick` pauses the slideshow when users click the next/previous buttons.

 0.3.0: Projector instances can be nested inside each other!
 As a result, `data-pager`, `data-next`, and `data-previous` elements must be outside of the `data-slideshow-items` element.
 This is the reason for the 0.2 - 0.3 switch.